 Amex Offers, a members-only discount database for American Express cardholders, usually includes home improvement stores as well.

 9. Wait for Promotions to Make Major Purchases

-Whether you’re planning a major DIY or professionally assisted home improvement project, it always pays to wait for the right time to purchase your supplies.
-Once you’ve finalized your shopping list, visit or call the relevant department (or departments) and ask for a peek at forthcoming promotions.
+Whether you’re planning a major DIY or contracted home improvement project, it always pays to wait for the right time to purchase your supplies.
+Once you’ve finished your shopping list, visit or call to ask about upcoming promotions.

 10. Be the Squeaky Wheel

 Don’t hesitate to escalate.
 This trick is near-universal in the retail world, but I’ve had excellent luck with it at Home Depot.
 Department and store managers have tremendous leeway on pricing.

 Even rank-and-file department employees are authorized to knock up to $50 off merchandise if the customer isn’t satisfied.